node-girls/beginners-javascript/step05.md

 # Step 5: If/Else Statements

 Now we're going to start adding in some logic.
-Right now we are always logging the same thing every time, but what if we want to log according to different conditions?
+So far we have been logging the same thing every time we run the code, but what if we want to log according to different conditions?
 In programming there is something called an "if/else statement".
 It tests conditions, and will perform different actions based on the outcome of these tests.

 The structure of an if/else statement in JavaScript is as follows: